SAN JOSE, CA--(Marketwired - Feb 12, 2014) - Cisco (

 These non-GAAP measures are not in accordance with, or an alternative for, measures prepared in accordance with generally accepted accounting principles and may be different from non-GAAP measures used by other companies.
 In addition, these non-GAAP measures are not based on any comprehensive set of accounting rules or principles.
 Cisco believes that non-GAAP measures have limitations in that they do not reflect all of the amounts associated with Cisco's results of operations as determined in accordance with GAAP and that these measures should only be used to evaluate Cisco's results of operations in conjunction with the corresponding GAAP measures.

-For its internal budgeting process, Cisco's management uses financial statements that do not include, when applicable, share-based compensation expense, amortization of acquisition-related intangible assets, impact to cost of sales from purchase accounting adjustments to inventory, other acquisition-related/divestiture costs, significant asset impairments and restructurings, the income tax effects of the foregoing, and significant tax matters.
+For its internal budgeting process, Cisco's management uses financial statements that do not include, when applicable, share-based compensation expense, amortization of acquisition-related intangible assets, impact to cost of sales from purchase accounting adjustments to inventory, acquisition-related/divestiture costs, significant asset impairments and restructurings, significant litigation and other contingencies (such as the supplier component remediation charge in the second quarter of fiscal 2014 and the patent litigation settlement with TiVo incurred in the fourth quarter of fiscal 2013), the income tax effects of the foregoing, and significant tax matters.
 Cisco's management also uses the foregoing non-GAAP measures, in addition to the corresponding GAAP measures, in reviewing the financial results of Cisco.
 In prior periods, Cisco has excluded other items that it no longer excludes for purposes of its non-GAAP financial measures.
-From time to time in the future, there may be other items, such as significant gains or losses from contingencies that Cisco may exclude for purposes of its internal budgeting process and in reviewing its financial results.
+From time to time in the future, there may be other items that Cisco may exclude for purposes of its internal budgeting process and in reviewing its financial results.

 For additional information on the items excluded by Cisco from one or more of its non-GAAP financial measures, refer to the Form 8-K regarding this release furnished today to the Securities and Exchange Commission.

-Copyright © 2013 Cisco and/or its affiliates.
+Copyright © 2014 Cisco and/or its affiliates.
 All rights reserved.
-Cisco, the Cisco logo, Cisco Unified Access, Cisco Unified Computing System, Cisco StadiumVison, Cisco Videoscape, Cisco Videoscape Unity, HealthPresence, and Videoscape are trademarks or registered trademarks of Cisco and/or its affiliates in the U.S. and other countries.
-To view a list of Cisco trademarks, go to: www.cisco.com/go/trademarks.
-Third party trademarks mentioned in this document are the property of their respective owners.
+Cisco, the Cisco logo, Cisco EnergyWise, Cisco Networking Academy, Cisco TelePresence, Cisco UCS, Cisco Unified Computing System, Cisco Videoscape, and Videoscape are trademarks or registered trademarks of Cisco and/or its affiliates in the U.S. and other countries.
+To view a list of Cisco trademarks, go to: www.cisco.com/go/trademarks .
+Third-party trademarks mentioned in this document are the property of their respective owners.
 The use of the word partner does not imply a partnership relationship between Cisco and any other company.
 This document is Cisco Public Information.

 |CONSOLIDATED STATEMENTS OF OPERATIONS|